 Dealing with the bank is a necessary evil in today’s world.
 It’s impossible to get through life without some major dealings with those huge, faceless institutions.
 For starters, this isn’t our grandmother’s world where we can keep our money safely tucked away under our mattress, right?
 So, right from the get-go, you’re almost paralyzed if you don’t establish a relationship with a bank.
 Not to mention, all the other necessities of modern life, like credit cards, savings accounts, mortgages, etc.

 Well, guess what?
-There is an alternative to dealing with the super huge, impersonal banks; credit unions to the rescue!
+There’s an alternative to dealing with the super huge, impersonal banks; credit unions to the rescue!

 Credit unions offer the same services as a traditional bank, as well as providing even more benefits to their customers.
-Here are 5 great reasons to switch to a credit union right away:
+Here are five great reasons to switch to a credit union right away:

 Credit unions are owned and run as non-profit co-operatives.
 You have to apply to become a member of one and, as a member, you become a shareholder.
 There are many, many advantages to this.

 The customer service is generally better at credit unions.
-As previously mentioned, you basically own the place and, as they say, membership has its privileges.
+As previously mentioned, you own the place in a way, and membership has its privileges.

-Most credit unions are set up to service a small, specific group of people, such as people living within a certain area, or people employed by a certain company, so they tend to be community-minded in their policies.
-Some are also geared to very specific communities of people, such as small business owners, so finding services that have your specific banking needs in mind might be easier than you think.
+Most credit unions are set up to service a small, specific group of people, such as people living within a certain area, or people employed by a certain company.
+They tend to be community-minded in their policies.
+Some are also geared to even more specific communities of people, such as small business owners, so finding services that have your specific banking needs in mind might be easier than you think.

-Again, taking their specific community’s needs into account, many credit unions offer free seminars and courses for their members on financial topics of interest.
-Perks like free ATM’s and points programs are often offered as well.
+Taking their specific community’s needs into account, many credit unions offer free seminars and courses for their members on financial topics of interest.
+Perks like free ATMs and points programs are often offered as well.